-- The Referee supervises the draw. - Inspects the course immediately after it is set, alone or accompanied by members of the Jury. - The Referee has the right to change the course, by removing, changing the course by taking out or adding gates.
-If the Referee inspects the course alone his decision is final.
-The course setter must be informed of such changes if he was not present at this inspection. - At the end of the first run, and again at the end of the race, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualifications. - Checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge or judges, and the exact time of the posting. - Sends a report to the FIS should unusual circumstances arise or in the event of a difference of opinion among the Jury members or in the case of severe injury to a competitor.
+- The Referee supervises the draw. - At the end of the first run, and again at the end of the race, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualifications. - Checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge or judges, and the exact time of the posting. - Sends a report to the FIS should unusual circumstances arise or in the event of a serious difference of opinion among the Jury members or in the case of severe injury to a competitor.